andres-montes-zuluaga/tictactoe/README.md

 - Modular, well-documented source code for easy extension and educational use.

 ## Download & Play
-- Download [tictactoe.exe](https://github.com/andres-montes-zuluaga/tictactoe/blob/main/dist/main.exe) (Right-click and choose "Save link as..." to download)
+- Download the compressed file [tictactoe.rar](dist/TicTacToe.rar) (Right-click and choose "Save link as..." to download)
 - Double click to play!

 ## File Structure